 Review of key knowledge gaps in glucose-6-phosphate dehydrogenase deficiency detection with regard to the safe clinical deployment of 8-aminoquinoline treatment regimens: a workshop reportMalaria Journal.
 2013 12(1): 112.

-Using gps technology to quantify human mobility, dynamic contacts and infectious disease dynamics in a resource-poor urban environmentPLoS ONE.
-2013 8(4): e58802.
+Using GPS technology to quantify human mobility, dynamic contacts and infectious disease dynamics in a resource-poor urban environmentPLoS ONE.
+April 2013 8(4): e58802.

 A global map of dominant malaria vectorsParasites & Vectors.
 2012 5(1): 1-11.